pineapplegiant/search-spring/README.md

 - An input box for a search bar with a search button next to it.
 - When someone types into the search bar and hits enter or clicks the search button display product results below the search bar.
-  - Use site ID “scmq7n” for this example.
   - You’ll want to use “resultsFormat=native” as part of the API request to get your results back as JSON.
   - You’ll want to pass the search query using the “q” parameter.
   - Display the product image using the “thumbnailImageUrl”, the product “name” and “price”.